campworkcoeman/campworkcoeman.org/summer-camp/fees.md

 <br/>
 Question
 : We know our troop has Scouts that need Campership assistance in order to attend camp.
-Should we register them with a $50 deposit by March 2^nd?
+Should we register them with a $50 deposit by March 1^st?

 Answer
 : Yes, but not necessarily.
 As stated above, campership applicants are always afforded the lowest possible camp fee.
 Naming them by March 2 helps the Camp Directors in planning for a great summer program.

-### 2016 Connecticut Rivers Council Summer Camp Refund Policy
+### 2017 Connecticut Rivers Council Summer Camp Refund Policy

 The Connecticut Rivers Council must commit financial resources to purchase equipment, hire staff, and otherwise prepare to provide the high quality programs in our camps they have come to be expected well in advance of the camps opening for the summer.
 Participants therefore must also make a financial commitment to attend.
-Refund requests made before July 1^st will be for the amount paid minus the cencellation fee of $75.
-Requests after July 1^st will be for the amount paid minus $125.
+Refund requests made before June 15^th will be for the amount paid minus the cencellation fee of $75.
+Requests after June 15^th will be for the amount paid minus $125.

 All requests for refund consideration are to be in writing and sent either in